Section 2413. Bridge Deck Surfacing, Repair, and Overlay

 7. Do not place concrete adjacent to a surface course less than 36 hours old (this restriction does not apply to a continuation of placement in a lane or strip beyond a joint in the same lane or strip).

 8. If concrete placement is stopped or delayed for a period of 90 minutes or more, discontinue further placement.
 Resume only after a period of no less than 12 hours.
 This restriction does not prohibit continuation of placement provided a gap is left in the lane or strip.
 Ensure the gap is sufficiently long for the finishing machine to clear previously placed concrete.

 9. Preparation work will not be allowed in a lane or strip until the lane is closed to traffic.
 In areas where there is no traffic, preparation of the area may be started in a lane or strip adjacent to newly placed surface the day following its placement.
-If this work is started before the end of the 72 hour curing period or 168 hour curing period for Class HPC-O projects with greater than 1800 square yards (1500 m2), the work will be restricted as follows:
+If this work is started before the end of the 72 hour curing period or the cure period specified in the contract documents, the work will be restricted as follows:

 a.
 Limit the interference sawing, or other operations, has on curing to the minimum time practical, and to the immediate area only.
 Resume curing promptly.

 b.
-Do not use chipping hammers heavier than a nominal 15 pound (with a mass greater than 7 kg) class.
+Do not use chipping hammers heavier than a nominal 15 pound class.

 c.
 Operate air compressors on the deck only directly over the piers.

 d.
 Do not allow loads, other than construction equipment, on any portion of the bridge deck that has undergone preparation in advance of new concrete placement and curing.